Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/aide/support.rst

 In-person meetings
 ''''''''''''''''''

-I am available on the main campus every Monday and Wednesday.
-If this does not fit your schedule, we can pick another day.
+I am available on the main campus every Monday and, on appointment, on other days.
 Contact me by email or on Slack to plan a meeting.